In this article, we look at the 10 best practices to maintain a diesel generator.

 The 10 essential steps discussed herein will go a long way to ensure that you get the most out of your diesel generator.

-1. Routine General Inspection diesel generator maintenance
+1. General inspection of your diesel generator

-For a better diesel generator maintenance, inspect if possible after every two weeks, once a month at minimum.
-The alternator, controllers, AVR, and entire sensor system also needs regular check ups as well as wiring harnesses for integrity.
-Deep diagnostics will allow the generator to run freely and easily and ensure the it is available the moment you need it
+For a better diesel generator, inspect if possible every two weeks or once a month at minimum.
+The alternator, controllers, AVR, and entire sensor system also need regular checkups as well as wiring harnesses for integrity.
+Deep diagnostics will allow the generator to run freely and easily and ensure that it is available the moment you need it.

 The engine oil must be checked while shutting down the generator at regular intervals using a dipstick.
 Allow the oil in the upper portions of the engine to drain back into the crankcase and follow the engine manufacturer’s recommendations for API oil classification and oil viscosity.
 Keep the oil level as near as possible to the full mark on the dipstick by adding the same quality and brand of oil.

 The oil and filter must also be changed at acclaimed time intervals.
 Check with the engine manufacturer for procedures for draining the oil and replacing the oil filter and their disposal is to be done appropriately to avoid environmental damage or liability.

 Nevertheless, it pays to use the most dependable, highest-quality oils, lubricants and coolants to keep your engine working.
 Therefore, according to Jim Girard of Lubriplate from Newark NJ, in the US, it is highly advisable to purchase lubricants that comply with the Original Equipment Manufacturer’s (OEM) generic lubricant specifications.

 3. Check your diesel generator cooling system

 Check the coolant level during shutdown periods at the specified interval.
 Remove the radiator cap after allowing the engine to cool, and, if necessary, add coolant until the level is about 3/4 in.
 Also, remember to check on coolant filters and change when necessary.